cloudpro-dev/datamap/README.md

 10. Show hierarchical fields as a tree so that you can fold whole sections up/down, including necessary arrow changes
 11. Map analysis to find columns which will not fit between source and destination
 12. Use ML to guess the data types from a payload
+13. Design a way of *defining* and *visualing* any transformation between a source and destination field
+14. Multipicity labels on the schema view between entities, either end of the connector.
+Where would we define?
+15. Add some visual grouping and/or labels that represent groups to allow easier identification of which system each schema resides within

 ## Field Flow